hongleizhang/RSAlgorithms/README.md

 Recently, we have launched an open source project [**RSPapers**](https://github.com/hongleizhang/RSPapers), which includes some classical **Surveys**, **Classical Recommender System**, **Social Recommender System**, **Deep Learning based Recommender System**, **Cold Start Problem in Recommender System** and **POI Recommender System**.

-And if you have any questions, please contact me generously.
-Last but not least, the ability of myself is limited so I sincerely look forward to working with you to contribute it.

 ## Acknowledgements

 Specially summerize the Traditional and Social recommendations for you, and if you have any questions, please contact me generously.
 Last but not least, I sincerely look forward to working with you to contribute it.